-Journal of Science and Technology (JUHD) is a quarterly journal published by the University of Human Development, Sulaimani, Kurdistan Region, Iraq.
+Journal of University of Human Development (JUHD) is a quarterly journal published by the University of Human Development, Sulaimani, Kurdistan Region, Iraq.
 JUHD member of ROAD, e-ISSN: 2411-7765, p-ISSN: 2411-7757 and a member of Crossref, DOI: 10.21928/2411-7765.
-JUHD publishes original research in three languages; English, Kurdish and Arabic, and in all areas of Social Sciences, including Humanities, Econimics, LAw and Political Science.
 JUHD is a Peer-Reviewed Open Access journal with Creative Commons Attribution Non-Commercial No Derivatives License 4.0 (CC BY-NC-ND 4.0).
-UHDJSTprovides immediate, worldwide, barrier-free access to the full text of research articles without requiring a subscription to the journal, and has no article processing charge (APC).
+JUHD provides immediate, worldwide, barrier-free access to the full text of research articles without requiring a subscription to the journal, and has no article processing charge (APC).
 JUHD applies the highest standards to everything it does and adopts APA citation/referencing style.
 JUHD Section Policy includes original research articles.

 By publishing with us, your research will get the coverage and attention it deserves.
 Open access and continuous online publication mean your work will be published swiftly, ready to be accessed by anyone, anywhere, at any time.
 Article Level Metrics allow you to follow the conversations your work has started.